-Policy EV 4-6: Encourage people traveling through Sebastopol to stop, visit, and shop, including through emphasizing pedestrian- and visitor-oriented programs.
+Policy EV 4-6: Encourage people traveling through Sebastopol to stop, visit, and shop, including through emphasizing the Park Once and Walk, Sebastopol Ped Line, and other pedestrian- and visitor-oriented programs.

 Policy EV 4-7: Emphasize Sebastopol's regional location as a gateway to the Sonoma Coast, and capitalize on economic opportunities associated with regional travel through Sebastopol to the coast.